-'Tis the season for impatiently untangling Christmas tree lights and hanging them on the tree – whether it be an artificial Christmas tree or a real one.
-We've just tried out a well-known TikTok hack to see which technique really is the winner: vertical or horizontal.
+Seen the Christmas tree vertical lights hack on Tiktok?
+'Tis the season for impatiently untangling Christmas tree lights and hanging them on the tree — whether it be an artificial Christmas tree or a real one.
+I've just tried out the viral hack that is doing the rounds on social media to see which technique really is the winner: vertical or horizontal.

 You might remember seeing a TikToker demonstrate how to put lights on a Christmas tree by going up and down rather than around.
-We put this Christmas tree vertical lights hack to the test – and we've truly been converted.
+I put this Christmas tree vertical lights hack to the test in my own home — and I've truly been converted.

 TikTok Christmas tree vertical lights hack